-What if this family was alive until Friday morning, and not only that, what if their disappearance was not a single continuous act, but instead was a staggered event, comprised of a number of acts?
-What if this crime began with no intention by the perps of killing anyone?
+And not only that, what if their disappearance was not a single continuous act of rage and murder, but instead was a staggered event, comprised of a number of acts that were decided on over time?

-The public never had access to Summer’s phone records, we have had access to Joseph’s.
-It was not that unusual for Joseph not to be on his phone until late morning.
-Sometimes as late as 11.
-This family was also known to go completely off the grid from time to time, communicating with no one–which is the reason why friends and family were not immediately alarmed, when after a week went by and no one had heard from them.
-And which also explains why the first persons to report the family missing were co-workers of Joseph’s.
-They knew better than family that Joseph had events that couldn’t be missed.
+The public never had access to Summer’s phone records, so her call patterns aren’t known, but we have had access to Joseph’s.
+It was not that unusual for Joseph to be off his phone until late morning- sometimes as late as 11.
+This family was also known to go completely off the grid from time to time, communicating with no one–which is the reason why friends and family were not immediately alarmed when after a week went by and no one had heard from them.
+This also explains why the first persons to report the family missing were Dan Kavanaugh and Chase Merritt, business associates of Joseph’s.
+Those in business with Joseph knew that he had deadlines that were being missed.

 Friday Morning Signs of Life: